justinhj/justinhj.github.io/_posts/2017-08-27-roman-numeral-tool-with-udash.md

 Several years ago when I was working through the Clojure exercises on [4clojure.org](http://www.4clojure.com) I implemented conversion from decimal numbers to roman numerals [Write Roman Numerals](http://www.4clojure.com/problem/104) and the same thing in reverse [Read Roman Numerals](http://www.4clojure.com/problem/92).
 Next, when learning how to write Clojurescript web frontends, I implemented a simple web app to do the conversion live as you make changes to either the decimal or roman inputs which is modelled on the conversion UI you may see on Google when converting between pounds and kg and so on.

 You can try out this clojurescript version of the app here [romanclojure](http://heyes-jones.com/romanclojure/roman.html) and the source code is available at [http://github.com/justinhj/cljs-roman](http://github.com/justinhj/cljs-roman).
-The code consists of a single quite concise Clojurescript file [main.cljs](https://github.com/justinhj/cljs-roman/blob/master/src/cljs/roman/main.cljs)
+The code consists of a single, quite concise, Clojurescript source file [main.cljs](https://github.com/justinhj/cljs-roman/blob/master/src/cljs/roman/main.cljs)

 # Building an app with Udash

-Udash is designed to write rich single page apps and using the provided project generator to create one with some sample pages made it really easy to get started.
-I did find I had to read almost the entire [Udash guide](http://guide.udash.io/) to get anywhere as I kept running into roadblocks.
-Everything you need to know is in the documentation, but you won't know where to look unless you've had at least a cursory glance at each page.
-For example it took me a while to figure out why I was getting compile errors when copying Bootstrap style examples from the manual, when I'd missed an earlier part of the manual that showed how to add the bootstrap part as a separate library in your build.
+Udash is designed to write rich single page apps and using the provided project generator to create one with some sample pages made it really easy to get started although I'd recommend skimming through most of the [Udash guide](http://guide.udash.io/) before you start.

-After creating my project I modified the RoutingRegistryDef which defines the routing for the app so that only my page gets loaded:
+After creating my project I modified the `RoutingRegistryDef` which defines the routing rules to map the URL to the individual views of your application.
+In my case there is only one page so this is straightforward.

 {% highlight scala %}